HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 - Make requests for other services that are already detached from `full-node`
 - Cache most of these requests tha still need to be made to `full-node`

-Deploy will be done by serverless framework, except Mongodb that will run in a EC2 instance
+Deploy will be done by Serverless framework (lambdas and API Gateway) and Terraform (all other things)

 The following image illustrates how the parts of the services will interact:
 ![image](https://user-images.githubusercontent.com/698586/117825867-0cf88300-b246-11eb-914a-c528a5f83b5e.png)